deployphp/deployer/docs/api.md

 Run a command on remote host.
 Available options:

 * `timeout` — Sets the process timeout (max. runtime).
   To disable the timeout, set this value to null.
   The timeout in seconds (default: 300 sec)
-* `tty` — Enables or disables the TTY mode (default: false)

 For example, if your private key contains a passphrase, enable tty and you'll see git prompt for a password.

 ~~~php
 run('git clone ...', ['timeout' => null, 'tty' => true]);
 ~~~

 `run` function returns the output of the command as a string:

 ~~~php
 $path = run('readlink {{deploy_path}}/current');
 run("echo $path");